kapishverma/Java-Notes/Readme.md

 * instance variable
 * static variable

 1. ***Local Variable:***

-Think of local variables as temporary notes you write on a sticky note while working on a task.
-These notes are specific to that task and are only relevant while you're working on it.
-Once you're done, you don't need those notes anymore.
+A variable defined within a block or method or constructor is called a local variable.

+*Example:*
 In programming, local variables are like notes you create inside a method or a specific part of your code.
 They hold data that's needed temporarily for that part of the code.
 Once the method or code block is finished, the local variables disappear, just like your sticky notes after you're done with the task.

-*Example:*
 Imagine you're baking cookies.
 While you're mixing the ingredients, you might use a "mixing bowl" to keep track of the current mixture.
 That mixing bowl is like a local variable.
 It's relevant only while you're mixing the ingredients, and you don't need it once the cookies are baked.

-*  A local variable is declared within a method or block of code.
-* It is accessible only within the block where it's declared.
-* Local variables must be initialized before they are used.
+*  These variables are created when the block is entered, or the function is called and destroyed after exiting from the block or when the call returns from the function.
+* The scope of these variables exists only within the block in which the variables are declared, i.e., we can access these variables only within that block.
+* Initialization of the local variable is mandatory before using it in the defined scope.
 * They don't have default values like instance or class variables.

 ```java